 Things to consider include:

 - Does the bank have a transparent foreign exchange fee structure?
 Fee-free or commission-free doesn’t necessarily mean there are no hidden charges.
-The bank may still be building a markup into their exchange rate
+The bank may still be building a markup into its exchange rate

 - What exchange rate do they offer?
 Some business accounts offer the interbank rate, which is the rate at which banks buy and sell foreign currency to each other.
 This is the fairest deal you can get